Dreamnity/Evaluator/README.md

 # Evaluator

-REPL similar to node that have few adventages
+REPL similar to node's REPL that have few adventages
 - View result in fullscreen.
 - Go through history of codes ran, with result saved.
 - Explore large result in peace with scroll.